labgrid-project/labgrid/doc/configuration.rst

 FlashromDriver
 ~~~~~~~~~~~~~~
-The :any:`FlashromDriver` is used to flash a rom, using the flashrom utility.
+The :any:`FlashromDriver` is used to flash a ROM, using the flashrom utility.

 .. code-block:: yaml